 Occupational Therapy also plays a major role in the rehabilitation and recovery of patients who have hand or upper extremity injuries.
-They play a significant role in liasing with Hand Surgeon/Orthopeadic Surgeons and patients employers or case managers in providing the best client centered rehabilitation program.
-Occupational Therapist treats conditions ranging from soft tissue injuries such as Tennis Elbows to nerve neuropathies such as Cubital Tunnel Syndrome/ Carpal Tunnel Syndrome.
-An Array of Upper Limb assessment are utilized to provide a treatment care that is effective and appropriate.
+They play a significant role in liasing with Hand Surgeon/Orthopaedic Surgeons and patients employers or case managers in providing the best client centered rehabilitation program.
+Occupational Therapists treats conditions ranging from soft tissue injuries such as Tennis Elbows to nerve neuropathies such as Cubital Tunnel Syndrome/ Carpal Tunnel Syndrome, as well as basal joint and thumb pain.
+An array of upper limb assessments are utilized to provide a treatment care that is effective and appropriate.
 Treatment modalities such as orthosis/splints, soft braces and education are some of the common treatment tool that an occupational therapist will use during treatment.
-The Occupational Therapy professions goal focuses on occupation as means and ends and their aim of returning patients to them performing their daily functions.
+The Occupational Therapy professions goal focuses on occupation as means and ends and their aim of returning patients to them performing their daily function.

 Post-operative Rehabilitation Includes:

 - Shoulder surgeries, edema Mobilization, flexor and extensor tendon repairs, wound care, scar management, CMC arthritis, Dupuytren's, MP arthroplasty.